How to Unbalance Your Life so You Can Work From Home Without Pulling Your Hair Out

-I began reading articles about marketing, branding, and customer outreach.
-I started to look into setting up my Twitter Profile and my Facebook Page.
-I was a mad woman on a mission.
-All of a sudden it was 6:30 pm and it was time to quit working and spend time with my family.
-I suddenly felt demoralized and overwhelmed with guilt, because I realized that although I had been busy all day, I hadn’t really accomplished anything productive.
+All of a sudden, it was 6:30 pm, and it was time to quit working and spend time with my family.
+I felt demoralized and overwhelmed with guilt because I realized that although I’d been busy all day, I hadn’t accomplished anything productive.

 Do You Want to Have it All?

-You are a woman and you want to have it all.
-You want a successful career and family life.
-(I get it I’m right there with you).
-If you are anything like me you don’t want to settle in the important areas of your life.
-Notice I said important areas of your life!
-I believe you can’t have it all.
-Yes I said it, I’m a woman and I don’t believe that we can have it all.
 I don’t believe that any man or woman can have it all.
 In my experience, when you try to have it all, you end up sucking at most things and feel stressed out.
-When you try to do and be everything you actually take away from your ability to excel in the important areas of your life.
+When you try to do and be everything, you take away from your ability to excel in the important areas of your life.

-Your Attention Glass:
+Your Attention Glass

 Everything you do throughout your day drains your attention glass.
 Most of us drain our attention on things that are unimportant and have very little left for the things we really care about.
 Your attention glass doesn’t care if what you’re doing is important or not.
 If you spend two hours mindlessly surfing the web, you have drained your attention glass.
-That attention is gone and cannot be spent on your lover, family or important work tasks.
+That attention is gone and cannot be spent on your lover, family, or important work tasks.

-How to Unbalance Your Life:
+How to Unbalance Your Life

-I’ve had more days than I can count working from home where I felt “very busy”, but didn’t see many results by the end of the day.
-I’m going to suggest something counterintuitive and wild, that you unbalance your life and work so that you can have everything that’s important to you.
-I know it sounds crazy, doesn’t it?
-Most experts demand you have balance in your life and that’s what most people try to do.
-You are not most people.
-You are a woman who wants to successfully work from home.
+Most experts demand you have balance in your life, and that’s what most people try to do.
+But you’re not most people.
+You’re a woman who wants to successfully work-from-home.
 Women who are successful and fulfilled in a couple of important areas actually live unbalanced lives.
 Unbalancing your life allows you to put the majority of your attention on the things that matter to you, so you can absolutely dominate in a few important areas in your life.

 - What experiences do you want to have?